Mansur-Mahdee/mansur-mahdee.github.io/README.md

-# Mansur Mahdee
+# Hello, I'm Mansur Mahdee.
+Welcome to my profile! 👋
 ###Education
 Hunter College
 Bachelor in Computer Science
-# Hello, I'm Mansur Mahdee.
-Welcome to my profile! 👋

 I'm a passionate software engineer and data scientist with a love for open-source and learning new technologies.
 I work on projects that range from machine learning to software development, and I love sharing my code with the community.